AssaultBirdSoftware/Virtual-Pokemon-Tabletop/README.md

 This software is supported on x64 architecture (64 Bit) systems only!
 Sorry if you are using a system that is x86 (32 Bit) This software may support x86 in the future but for now, only x64 is officialy supported

-### Official Server's Status / Info
-No Servers exist or have been developed at the moment... more info will be available at a later date.
-The wiki will have a page about these servers later.

 ## Links
 Road Map: https://trello.com/b/G8V5Musv/
 Forum Post About This: http://forums.pokemontabletop.com/topic/30059453/1/